Meibomian Gland Expression

 How Long Do Results Last?

-- Not a permanent fix
+- Not permanent

 - Benefits may last weeks to months

-- Ongoing maintenance usually needed
+- Ongoing maintenance is usually needed

-- Home warm compresses help maintain results
+- Home warm compresses and lid hygiene help stretch the benefit

 Multiple Treatments